 A termination of a TA is a separation from service initiated by the MoF before the expiry of the TA.

-d) A TA may be terminated for any of the following reasons:
+A TA may be terminated for any of the following reasons:

-Abolition of posts or reduction of staff; unsatisfactory service; Reasons of health; misconduct
+Abolition of posts or reduction of staff; unsatisfactory service; Reasons of health; misconduct; or other just cause.

 Termination notice

-A staff member whose TA is to be terminated shall be given not less than 20 days‟ written notice of such termination or such written notice as may otherwise be stipulated in his or her letter of appointment.”
+A staff member whose TA is to be terminated shall be given not less than 20 days written notice of such termination or such written notice as may otherwise be stipulated in his or her letter of appointment.

 Accountability